📚StudySolv

 Q 5short

-What are some important considerations to keep in mind when producing goods for our current use?
+What are some considerations to keep in mind in the production of goods for our current use?

 Solution